noahehall/multicloud/multicloud.md

   - systems require additional space for operation overhead, especially for write operations.
 - actual: business requirements + allocated:

-### Data Protection

-- designed to restore/preserve a copy of data from a desired point in time
-- goals
-  - Restore data in a timeframe meeting Recovery Objectives
-  - recovery: protect it in case of a disaster, accident, or malicious action.
-  - compliance: theres bunches of regulations depending on the industry and type of data stored
-- Recovery Point Objectives: RPO; recovering to a specific point in time, usually measured in milliseconds
-- Recovery Time Objectives: RTO; time it takes to recover, usually measured in minutes
-- backups: creating efficient and cost-effective data copies
-  - incremental
-  - frequency of backups
-  - capacity limits
-  - expiration
-- disaster recovery drills

 ## analytics

 - key domains